-- The extent of shared use of the instrumentation for research and/or research training. - Whether the management plan includes sufficient infrastructure and technical expertise to allow effective usage of the instrument; and provides the organization's commitments for operations and maintenance. - Whether the request for operations and maintenance is justified and reasonable in magnitude.
-If direct support for student involvement in operations and maintenance is requested, reviewers will be asked to evaluate the involvement in terms of both instrument needs and training the next generation of instrumentalists. - · Plans for using the new or enhanced research capability in research and research training. - In addition, for instrument acquisition proposals of \$2 million or above, the impact of the instrumentation at the National level and on the research community of interest.
+- · The extent of shared use of the instrumentation for research and/or research training. - Whether the management plan includes sufficient infrastructure and technical expertise to allow effective usage of the instrument; and provides the organization's commitments for operations and maintenance. - Whether the request for operations and maintenance is justified and reasonable in magnitude.
+If direct support for student involvement in operations and maintenance is requested, reviewers will be asked to evaluate the involvement in terms of both instrument needs and training the next generation of instrumentalists. - · Plans for using the new or enhanced research capability in research and research training. - For instrument acquisition proposals of \$1 million or above, proposals should address the potential impact of the instrument on the research community of interest and at the regional or national level when appropriate.